REFOUFI/riiid-/README.md

 Saint ++ is a transformers implemnted on pytorch based on Riid paper called SAINT , wich was an update of their previous work ( the main change in features used , positionel encoding , inputs in encoder block )

+for training we have used vast ai "https://vast.ai/" ,renting a machine with four gpu , each trainng session take more than 7 hours

  vivement les prochaine competetions